PM’s 2010 Statement to Parliament

 Social Sector

-1. National Standards will be supported by reform to ensure taxpayer funds make it through to schools and who need the extra support
+1. National Standards will be supported by reform to ensure taxpayer funds make it through to schools and students who need the extra support

 2. Changes to early childhood funding to get better support to children currently missing out on ECE